turingschool-examples/monster_shop_final/notes.md

 * Going to use README example of *5% discount on 5 or more items* but with change to amount of items being 5
 * A discount will use the Cart model count_of method to calculate the quantity of a single item in the cart to implement the discount.
 * Final discounted price will be in the order's show page.
+* A Merchant will be able to create, edit, and destroy a discount from a link on their dashboard.